propelorm/propelorm.github.com/_posts/2015-06-27-propel2-current-state-and-future.markdown

 * polymorphic relations are now supported.
 Long wished, now supported.
 You can use polymorphic relations to place a relation to another entity [with additional conditions](https://github.com/propelorm/Propel2/blob/f20146a696ba5f9684fbc27d642e431286415b15/tests/Fixtures/bookstore/schema.xml#L392-L395).

 * exclude tables using new configuration entry `exclude_tables` under root node.
-Thanks goes out to Alexander Zhuravlev](github.com/SCIF).
+Thanks goes out to [Alexander Zhuravlev](https://github.com/SCIF).

 This is only a limited set of fixes and features.
 Please see [the change log](https://github.com/propelorm/Propel2/compare/2.0.0-alpha4...2.0.0-alpha5) to see all changes.